abitravers1989/countMyWords/README.md

-## My approach

-MVP

-## Dependancies and trade-offs

-Describe the dependencies your code has.
-What trade-offs did you make when deciding what dependencies to use?

-### Level of abstraction chosen and why split the way it was

-## Why I chose node:

-because I thought it would be the simplest, quickest and easiest way to acheive the MVP which fully satisfied the spec.
-Making it a web application involves view and html set up which should be MVP +, once there is a working product in the console.

-Designed an MVP:

-Simple Application which is given a file already and counts the numbers.
-It outputs to the command line.

-After outputting the numbers and their word counts it then does this again, stating if the word count is prime or not.

-Next feature:

-It formats this and displays it in a html file which is rendered in the browser.

-### Testing

-Why did i chose mainly expect/ assert and why chai ..

 ## Controller / Opening the file.

 First I started by doing this asynchronously.
 This meant that the file opened and loaded before the wordCounter App functions could be ran on it's content.
 It therefore did not work.